 A first-year general chemistry course is taken by all freshman students.
 The emphasis is on fundamental principles and their use in systematizing descriptive chemistry.
-Students who show themselves to be qualified and receive the instructor's consent may elect to take an Advanced Placement chemistry course (at least two terms from Ch 21 ab or Ch 41 ab).
+To satisfy the Institute chemistry requirement, students may substitute at least two terms from Ch 21 ab or Ch 41 ab for Ch 1 ab only after passing the chemistry placement exam.
+Exceptions will be granted only by petition to the chemistry curriculum and undergraduate studies committee.
+Students who did not pass the placement exam may take Ch 1 and Ch 41 simultaneously, but Ch 1 ab must be passed to satisfy the Institute chemistry requirement.
 The one-term required laboratory course (Ch 3 a) presents basic principles and techniques of synthesis and analysis and develops the laboratory skills and precision that are fundamental to experimental chemistry.
 The laboratory in the following two terms (Ch 4 ab), normally taken concurrently with Ch 41, introduces the student to methods of synthesis, separation, and instrumental analysis used routinely in research.
 Qualified students, with the instructor's consent, are allowed to substitute either Ch 3 b or Ch 4 a for the core requirement of Ch 3 a.
+Freshmen intending to major in chemistry are encouraged to take Ch 10 abc, which provides an introduction to research activities and opportunities in chemistry for undergraduates.